HubSpot vs. Yesware

 "ZoomInfo gives us the information we need to execute.
 We don't have to spend our time digging.
 It's already there, so we can be three steps ahead."
 (William Kenimer, VP of Revenue Operations, Vensure Case Study)

 Yesware is investing in AI to surface recommendations about follow-up timing and content performance.
-The AI capabilities are early-stage, focused on identifying engagement patterns across emails and attachments.
-Yesware's smaller scale and the Aurea Software acquisition's focus on SMB markets may limit the pace of development.
+These capabilities are early-stage, focused on identifying engagement patterns across emails and attachments.
+Yesware's smaller scale and SMB market focus may constrain the pace of AI development.

-ZoomInfo has the most developed AI infrastructure of the three, built on the GTM Context Graph that processes 1.5B + data points daily.
-The AI layer in GTM Workspace, built on Anthropic's Claude, generates account briefs, drafts context-aware outreach, and surfaces next-best actions based on patterns across thousands of deals.
+ZoomInfo has the most developed AI infrastructure of the three, built on the GTM Context Graph that processes 1.5B+ data points daily.
+The AI layer in GTM Workspace generates account briefs, drafts context-aware outreach, and surfaces next-best actions based on patterns across thousands of deals.
+Critically, the AI reasons across both first-party CRM data AND third-party intelligence: intent signals, org changes, funding events, and behavioral patterns that HubSpot's Breeze cannot access.

 Pricing reveals different markets